bit4mind/anon-service/README.md

 ## TROUBLESHOTTING

-The upgrade may create unbound permissions issues: first remove unbound package purging the configuration files, then reinstall it and reconfigure the service via the dedicated option.
+System update may create permissions issues with Unbound: first remove Unbound package purging the configuration files, then reinstall it and reconfigure the service via the dedicated option.